 Course materials and documentation for DS2002

 The goal of this activity is to get you comfortable with building ETL (Extract, Transform, Load) pipelines—the foundation of data engineering.
-You will practice extracting data from APIs, transforming JSON into tabular formats, and loading data into files.
-Follow the steps below to create a Python script that demonstrates these fundamental data pipeline concepts.
+You will extract data from APIs, transform JSON into tabular formats, and load results into files.
+You will build one Python script that tracks the International Space Station, commit it to your fork of ds2002-course, and submit the repository URL for grading.

 For the Python scripts in this lab, you will need Python3 installed on your local system, or use Codespace.